Graduate Studies Reports Access

 13. Historical connections to basic number theory concepts

-Sample Text: Papick, Ira.
+- Textbooks: Sample Text: Papick, Ira.
 Algebra Connections.
 University of Missouri-Columbia.
 (Draft).
 To be published by Prentice Hall with 2005 copyright.
 This college-level text was developed as part of the Connecting Middle School and College Mathematics project funded by the National Science Foundation.
 (Although the title indicates algebraic connections, the content of the course connects to the number theory topics of the proposed course.)

 Supplemental texts: The following units from the Connected Mathematics Project are possible texts.